See Translations! नेपाली العربية Soomaali Español Swahili မြန်မာစာ Français Tiếng Việt

 You have a voice and a say in this world!
 Join the conversation about Universal Afterschool and Summer by submitting your story to the Vermont Youth Vision Board, as designed by the State Youth Advisory Group (made up of young people).
 It offers a way to hear from young people like yourself across Vermont about what life is like for you in your community right now, what programs and opportunities you would like to see afterschool and over the summer, and what other resources and supports would really make a difference.
 All Vermont youth ages 12-18 are invited to participate.
 Also, if you are interested in youth advocacy and want your voice heard, join one of the youth councils around the state.
 You deserve a great summer and opportunities afterschool in every part of Vermont!

 Do you want more independence by getting a new job, saving money, or making your own purchases?
 Join Vermont’s workforce!
 There are a ton of businesses interested in hiring teens.
 These include camps, restaurants, landscaping businesses, retail stores, and so many others.
-COMING SOON: a list of VT businesses who will be looking to hire teens for summer 2022 and for year-round opportunities as well!
+Click here for a list of Vermont businesses looking to hire teens for summer 2023 and year-round.